drepper/obs-realsense-greenscreen/README.md

 a source happens just as for other cameras, just select the "RealSense Greenscreen" source.

-The property dialog allows to set the maximum distance (in meters) and greenscreen color.
+The property dialog allows to change the resolution, set the maximum distance (in meters) and greenscreen color.

 After the camera source has been added one can use the chroma key filter.
 To enable the filter select the `RealSense Greenscreen` source in the `Sources` list.
 Right